MDCAT 2026 Eligibility: 65% Rule, Age Limit & Domicile

 1. The 65% FSc Rule — Explained

 PMDC enforces this floor so only academically prepared candidates compete for medical seats (PMDC, 2025).
-If you scored under 65% in FSc Pre-Medical, you are not eligible — even with 200/200 in MDCAT.
+If you scored under 65% in FSc Pre-Medical, you are not eligible — even with a perfect 180/180 in the MDCAT.
 The bar applies to your aggregate FSc result, not individual subjects.

 For students with re-takes or supplementary papers, the IBCC-issued final transcript is what counts.
 If your aggregate is exactly 65.00%, you are eligible.